 No one is perfect, and practice makes you better.
 Everyone has unique perceptions and ideas, which are generally enough to put forth in your discussion or argument.

-You can paraphrase the required information, but don't rely on it entirely; otherwise, you will suppress your own ideas and won't learn anything from it.
+You can paraphrase the required information, but don’t rely on it entirely; otherwise, you will suppress your own ideas and won’t learn anything from them.

 Plagiarism is no less than a crime if you realize it in a real sense.
-You have got your ideas and a unique style of presenting it.
+You have got your ideas and a unique style of presenting them.